Zacharyjpeter/coding-journal/journal.md

 # coding-journal
 <h2><strong>#100daysofcode Challenge</strong></h2>
 <h3><i>12.5.22 (Day Fifteen)</i></h3>
 Today I learned to use the <em>form</em> element and <em>action</em> attribute.
 I realized that attributes act as modifiers to elements.
 Also realized it helps if I review my previous code before learning the new stuff.
 This makes previous concepts easier to remember and use.
+I was also able to setup Git.
+Turns out I wasn't following the instructions correctly.
+Tomorrow I'll try to understand how to use Git.
 <h3><i>12.4.22 (Day Fourteen)</i></h3>
 Today I tried to install Git using Homebrew.
 But I got stuck on creating a zprofile since I'm using Apple silicon mac.
 Learned how to create ordered lists.
 I was a bit faster today because I remembered general syntax rules.
 <h3><i>12.3.22 (Day Thirteen)</i></h3>